Philipp-Alexander-Kreer/Obsidian_Repo/Cue.md

 - Set new context, place or environment.
 - Remove unwanted cues
 - [[The Power of Friction]]
+- Change/join group where desired habit is the norm rather than the exception.
+- Find a person who sticks with his habit and copy it.
+- Ignore the group.
+- Introduce ritual

 **Self control is a short-term strategy, not a long-term one!**